Becky Foland, Director

 Average Cost of Child Care in New York State: Click on this link to find out the average cost of childcare in New York State, county by county.

 Check Eligibility or Apply for Child Care Subsidy: To see if you are eligible for a child care subsidy, or if you would like to apply for a subsidy for your child, contact your local Department of Social Services at 518-295-8334.
 If you want general information about child care subsidies, SCCAP’s Child Care Resource Center can also help you.

 3 Main Categories of Eligibility for Receiving Child Care Subsidies: Child care subsidies are provided by social services districts to enable a parent or caretaker to work or engage in other approved activities.
 Child care subsidies help parents/caretakers to pay some or all of the cost of child care services.
 Social services districts can pay the cost of care up to the market rate.
 Click on this link to see the three main categories of eligibility for receiving child care subsidies.

 According to the IRS, if you paid someone to care for a child or dependent so you could work, you may be able to reduce your tax by claiming the credit for child and dependent care expenses on your federal income tax return.
 This credit is available to people who, in order to work or to look for work, have to pay for child care services for dependents under age 13.
 The credit is also available if you paid for care of a spouse or a dependent of any age who is physically or mentally incapable of self-care.

 State Tax Credit

-For faster service, please fill out the attached referral packet and email this back to us and one of our dedicated staff members will assist you within 2 business days.
+For faster service, please fill out the referral documents below and email them back to us.
+One of our dedicated, on-site staff members will assist you within 2 business days.
 We look forward to hearing from you.
-Our dedicated staff is on site to serve you with your needs!
-If you have any questions, comments or concerns, please contact the Child Care Resource Center Director, Becky Foland at 518-234-2568 or firstname.lastname@example.org.
+If you have any questions, comments, or concerns, please contact the Director of the Child Care Resource Center, Becky Foland, at 518-234-2568 or firstname.lastname@example.org.